Sponsor Licensing: An Overview

 At White Rose Visas we make it our business to ensure that our corporate clients have the best possible opportunity to successfully employ the staff that they need, no matter what nationality, while meeting all legal and regulatory requirements.
 See our dedicated Employers page for more detail on the service that we provide.

 In order for companies to employ workers from outside the UK, organisations must hold a Sponsor Licence.
 They are then permitted to issue Certificates of Sponsorship (CoS) which enable workers to make a successful application for a Skilled Worker visa.

 What follows is a brief guide to the main aspects of the Home Office rules governing the Sponsor Licence system:

-- Employers must ensure that an appropriate salary for the post is paid, so as to match the Standard Occupational Classification (SOC) code.
-We continue to see many refusals caused by employers not meeting this requirement, and it is therefore vital that this information is checked carefully before submitting a Tier 2 application.
+- Salaries: Employers must ensure that an appropriate salary for the post is paid, so as to match the Standard Occupational Classification (SOC) code.
+We continue to see many refusals caused by employers not meeting this requirement, and it is therefore crucial that this information is checked carefully before submitting a Skilled Worker application.

-- This is one of the most complex areas of Immigration Law.
+Sponsor Licencing is one of the most complex areas of Immigration Law.
 For this reason, a competent and pro-active Representative is a necessity for many employers who employ migrants, or who intend to do so.
-Please do contact White Rose Visas if you feel that you may require any advice or assistance with this process.

 Here at White Rose Visas we have assisted numerous companies and organisations within multiple sectors, including IT, consultancy, engineering, designers, retailers and healthcare providers.
 We are also experienced in working with several religious, charitable and Not for Profit organisations.